-The name Kuala Lumpur literally means “muddy confluence” and describes the meeting point of the rivers Klang and Gombak.
+The name Kuala Lumpur literally means ‘muddy confluence’ and describes the meeting point of the Rivers Klang and Gombak.
 This strategically favourable location laid the foundation for the initial settlement of what is now the suburb of Ampang.
 A group of 87 Chinese miners led by Raja Abdullah, a member of the royal family of Selangor, discovered tin here in 1857.
 Kuala Lumpur replaced the town of Klang as the capital of the federal state in 1880.
 Its subsequent growth is attributed to Sir Frank Swettenham, who promoted the construction of a railway line between Klang and Kuala Lumpur.
-“KL” received a newly designed city centre during the course of the British period of administration.
+‘KL’ received a newly designed city centre during the course of the British period of administration.
 It finally became the capital of the independent Federation of Malaya in 1957 and the capital of Malaysia in 1963.

 The former mining town situated in the dense Malaysian jungle is now an urban jungle and attracts many investors from all over the world.
 What are the reasons for this?
 Kuala Lumpur is the country’s banking and financial centre.
 Tourism has also become extremely important.
-At the same time, Kuala Lumpur is home to a wide range of different lines of business: the industrial suburb of Sungai Besi combines iron foundries, engineering factories and food processing.
+At the same time, Kuala Lumpur is home to a wide range of different lines of business: the industrial suburb of Sungai Besi combines iron foundries, engineering factories and food processing plants.
 Railway companies and sawmills are situated in the district around Sentul and Ipoh Road; cement is produced in Rawang to the north.
 The focus is on the high-tech sector in the neighbouring suburbs of Petaling Jaya and Batu Tiga, where companies such as Siemens, Samsung and BASF are based.

 There is no shortage of attractions in Kuala Lumpur either.
 The city is particularly a real Eldorado for shopping tours.
-According to CNN, it was number four on the list of the world’s best shopping cities in 2013 – ahead of fashion meccas such as Paris and Milan, and only topped by London, Tokyo and New York.
-The shopping scene has a reputation of being a one-stop destination, offering people commercial shopping at huge malls or even bargain hunting at markets.
+According to CNN, it was number four on the list of the world’s best shopping cities in 2013 – ahead of fashion meccas such as Paris and Milan, and was only topped by London, Tokyo and New York.
+The shopping scene has the reputation of being a one-stop destination, offering people commercial shopping at huge malls as well as bargain hunting at markets.
 Berjaya Times Square is a genuine superlative; it is a complex consisting of a shopping centre and two five-star hotels.
 The constructed area measures 700,000 square metres and it is currently the world’s fifth-largest building and the ninth-largest shopping mall in the world.
 Shopping enthusiasts will find more than 1,000 retail outlets here, 65 catering facilities and several entertainment attractions such as Asia’s largest indoor theme park.
 At the other end of the spectrum, the Central Market is one of the most popular flea markets in the city.
 The blue building, which was constructed in 1928, houses several art galleries, arts and crafts and souvenir stalls as well as boutiques, which sell authentic Malay batik prints and local works of art.

-These twin towers are quite simply the symbol for “KL” – and at a global level; after all, they were formerly the world’s highest building.
-Soaring 452 metres into the sky with their 88 floors, the Petronas Towers are still the world’s highest twin buildings.
+These twin towers are quite simply the hallmark of ‘KL’ – and at a global level; after all, they were formerly the world’s highest building.
+Soaring 452 metres into the clouds with their 88 floors, the Petronas Towers are still the world’s highest twin buildings.
 And with this gigantic height, it is hardly surprising that visitors have a view of this landmark from every corner of the city.
 They also have a view far and wide in the opposite direction, that is to say, from the viewing platform on level 86.
 Tower number one is home to the headquarters of the state Malaysian oil company, Petronas, and its subsidiaries.
 Tower number two is mainly used by multinational corporations such as Accenture, Al-Jazeera, Barclays Capital, Bloomberg, Boeing, IBM, McKinsey & Co., Microsoft, Reuters and others.